Thursday 28th January proved to be what can best be described as one of those life-changing moments.

 I found the whole experience liberating.

-This was more than just a change in diet this was a massive change in my lifestyle.
+This was more than a change in diet this was a massive change in my lifestyle.

 Day 1 – Friday morning

-How do I start today with no sugar.
+How do I start today with no sugar?

 But I still want more.

-And now I’m in the kitchen looking for something sweet to eat and finally settle for a piece of sliced melon.
+I look for something sweet to eat and finally settle for a piece of sliced melon.

 I’m never going to get through this.